All Episodes

 Look how these people systematically work together.

-Then Muller, his buddy, takes over.
+Then Mueller, his buddy, takes over.

-Uh uh, Sessions recuses himself, it's nowhere to be seen.
+It's nowhere to be seen.

-I mean, the way this stuff works out, there's no other at the lower level, you would never have anything this clean that just works out perfectly.
+I mean, the way this stuff works out, there's no other, at the lower level, you would never have anything this clean that just works out perfectly.

 Never.

-There wasn't there was an interesting angle.
+There was an interesting angle.

 Well, I know we did this and we wiretapped and we shouldn't have, but it was in the name of national security.

-He knows that there's these people are being listened to, and I would never have talked about this before, but it's all out in the open now.
+And I would never have talked about this before, but it's all out in the open now.

 So these people are always being monitored, the ambassadors and the people that work for other countries.